Perfect YouTube Core Web Vitals

 slow youtube embed code

 Copy the code and paste it into the HTML of your site.
-When you then run a lighthouse audit you will notice that all the important metrics like First Contentful Paint, Speed index, Largest Contentful Paint and the Time to interactive have increased by about 1 - 1.5 seconds.
-Lets fix this:
+When you then run a Lighthouse audit you will notice that all the important metrics like First Contentful Paint, Speed Index, Largest Contentful Paint and the Total Blocking Time have increased by about 1 to 1.5 seconds.
+A standard YouTube embed loads between 1.3 and 2.6 MB of JavaScript, CSS, fonts, and tracking scripts.
+It makes over 20 HTTP requests to 8 to 10 different domains.
+All of that happens before the visitor even presses play.
+Let's fix this:

 Default YouTube embed